Enabling Energy-Efficient Simultaneous Multi-Task Reinforcement Learning through Spiking Neural Networks with Active Dendrites for Bio-inspired Generalist Agents: Evaluation Methodology

-We evaluate MTSpark methodology through Python-based implementation, and then run it on the Nvidia RTX A6000 GPU machines.
-Here, we evaluate both MTSpark\_AD and MTSpark\_ADD architectures.
-For comparison partners, we use the state-of-the-art Deep Q-Network (DQN)~\cite{Playing_Atari} and Deep Spiking Q-Network (DSQN)~\cite{DSQN}.
-Apart from that, we also implement their variants with dueling technique, i.e., DQN with dueling structure (DQN\_D) and DSQN with dueling structure (DSQN\_D).
-The experimental setup parameters are presented in Table~\ref{table:exp_setup}.
+\textbf{Comparison Partners:} We consider the prominent DQN~\citep{Playing_Atari} and the state-of-the-art DSQN~\citep{DSQN} as comparison partners.
+For completeness of the study, we also implement their dueling variants, i.e., DQN with dueling structure (DQN\_D) and DSQN with dueling structure (DSQN\_D).
+For all spiking-based networks, we employ timestep $T=4$.

-\textbf{Environments:} We consider three Atari games (i.e., Pong, Breakout, and Enduro) as the target environments, and utilize 18 possible actions.
-This approach maintains consistency in the action space across all environments.
-We also use observations represented as 210$\times$160$\times$3 RGB images, identical to those presented to human players.

-\textbf{Training Settings:} All the models are trained considering the Adam optimizer, a static learning rate of 1e-4, and a batch size of 64 over 4 million frames in each environment.
-Following the best practices, we apply a discount factor $\gamma$ of 0.99 to stabilize learning, use a replay buffer of size $2^{20}$ for each environment to store transitions for experience replay, and decay exploration from $\epsilon$ = 1.00 to $\epsilon$ = 0.10 over 1 million total frames.
-We collect information on 25 episodes while training in each environment before switching to the next environment.
+\textbf{Training Settings:} Details of the hyperparameter settings for the training process in our experiments are summarized in Table~\ref{table_exp_setup}.
+All models are trained with the Adam optimizer, a static learning rate of 1e-4, and a batch size of 64 over 4 million frames in each environment.
+Following best practices, we apply a discount factor $\gamma$ of 0.99 to stabilize learning, use a replay buffer of size $2^{20}$ for each environment to store transitions for experience replay, and decay exploration from $\epsilon$=1.00 to $\epsilon$=0.10 over 1 million total frames.
+We collect information on 25 episodes during training in each environment before switching to the next one.